orefalo/g2/README.md

 ##Tracking

 The whole concept of _tracking_ is broken in git.
 It's not so much the feature, it's the way it is typically explained.
-All beginers wonder "What the hell is a **tracking branch** and how is it different from a regular branch?"
+All beginners wonder "What the hell is a **tracking branch** and how is it different from a regular branch?"

 Backup… let's start from the beginning, the **g2** way this time: